87th Street station

 Though Metra gives the address for the station as being at 87th Street east of Commercial Avenue, it is actually closer to South Baltimore Avenue.
 The tracks run along the east side of a one-lane alley behind South Baltimore Avenue, which spans only from 86th Street to 87th Street.

-West of this station is another Metra Electric station along 87th Street known as 87th Street (Woodruff) along the Main Branch.
+West of this station is another Metra Electric station along 87th Street known as 87th Street (Woodruff) along the main line.
 Parking is available at this station, but only street-side along 87th Street, on the south side between Houston and Burley Avenues, and on the north side between the tracks and Baltimore Avenue.